Skip Navigation

 Status: Provisioning

-The PrivateLink is now being provisioned for redis-kvs-12345.
+The PrivateLink is now being provisioned for redis-rectangular-12345.

-Run heroku data:privatelink:wait REDIS_URL -a APP to check the creation process.
+Run heroku data:privatelink:wait redis-rectangular-12345 –app example-app to check the creation process.

 New PrivateLink endpoints typically take 5–10 minutes to become available.
-You can track your progress with heroku data:privatelink:wait REDIS_URL --app APP_NAME.
+You can track your progress with heroku data:privatelink:wait KVS_ADDON_NAME --app APP_NAME.

 Step 4: Obtain Your Endpoint’s Service Name